 Spray Crops With Bug Spray Solution – Apply the solution using a standard insecticide sprayer or backpack sprayer.
 Cover both sides of the leaves along with the stems.

-If a rain comes soon after application reapply the solution.
+If the rain comes soon after application, reapply the solution.
 Use a frozen concentrate or make a fresh batch.
 Multiple applications are not unusual.

 Using an all-natural, organic bug juice insecticide spray is not new and may not work for everyone.
 More studies need to be done.

-However, using the bugs against themselves is a great way to keep cost down and stay away from using chemicals in your garden and landscape.
+However, using the bugs against themselves is a great way to keep costs down and stay away from using chemicals in your garden and landscape.